The right choice of a syringe

 In 2011, the global immunization community, which includes the M&RI and GAVI, the Vaccine Alliance, said that infections resulting from the re-use of syringes for immunizations had been reduced to practically zero in sub-Saharan Africa.

 With the support of major donors, UNICEF has been playing a key role in the global effort for safe injection.
 The number of AD syringes UNICEF procured grew from 11 million in 1997 to around 600-800 million per year.
-UNICEF is also the world’s largest buyer of AD syringes, procuring 40% of the global market.
+UNICEF is also the world’s largest buyer of AD syringes, procuring 40 per cent of the global market.
 This growth has been accompanied by a significant price drop.
 Three decades ago, UNICEF paid US$ 0.12 per unit of an AD syringe.
 The price has since fallen to US$ 0.03 per unit.

 “All these developments have been the result of a global programmatic decision to use AD syringes for immunization supported by a variety of stakeholders”, says Robert Matthews, head of the Medical Devices Unit in UNICEF Supply Division.
 He explains that a number of elements, including funding from donors like Gavi and M&RI, have helped influence and shift the market away from traditional disposable reusable syringes towards the use of AD syringes for immunization.